ahzeeshan/ahzeeshan.github.io2/ReadMe.md

-This is the GitHub repository used for creating this website based on a simple academic website.
+This is the GitHub repository used for creating this website based on a simple academic website template.
 [The tutorial can be found here.](http://marisacarlos.com/pages/create-simple-academic-website)

 ---